cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/aws-sso-saas.md

     Access for SaaS does not currently support System for Cross-domain Identity Management (SCIM).
 Please make sure that:
     1. Users are created in both your identity provider and AWS
     1. Users have matching usernames in your identity provider and AWS.
-    1. Usernames should be email addresses.
+    1. Usernames are email addresses.
 This is the only format AWS supports with third-party SSO providers.

     </Aside>